CANADA FX DEBT-C$ pushes a bit higher, bonds rally

 By Claire Sibonney

-TORONTO, Feb 9 (Reuters) - Canada's dollar ended a touch higher against the greenback in undistinguished range-bound trade on Wednesday with investors shrugging off dovish U.S. Federal Reserve talk as well as a takeover bid for Toronto Stock Exchange operator TMX Group X.TO by the London Stock Exchange (LSE.L: Quote).
+TORONTO, Feb 9 (Reuters) - Canada's dollar ended a touch higher against the greenback in undistinguished range-bound trade on Wednesday with investors shrugging off dovish U.S. Federal Reserve talk as well as a takeover bid for Toronto Stock Exchange operator TMX Group (X.TO) by the London Stock Exchange (LSE.L).

 In congressional testimony, Fed Chairman Ben Bernanke suggested U.S. economic conditions are still too weak for the central bank to pull back its vast monetary stimulus, despite a welcome drop in the jobless rate.
 [ID:nN09164124]